Oh the Drama - Doug at the Movies

 Brain on Fire (2017) It began with feelings of confusion, then auras, seizures & headaches.
 As doctors made one misdiagnosis after another, Susannah Cahalan, a 21 year old reporter (played scary well by Chloe Grace Moretz) sank into a cataonic state… what will save her?
 Critics rolled their eyes at this ‘Disease of the Week’ movie, but it’s a compelling watch—and the answers her stubborn parents fought for have now saved thousands.
 My grade: B

 The Automatic Hate (2016) David is approached by a young woman.
 “Hi, I’m your cousin Alexis!
 I’m the daughter of your dad’s older brother, can I have a hug?”
 “You have the wrong guy, my dad doesn’t have a brother.”
-Oh but he does, and as these two attempt to learn why their fathers are estranged, a very close bond will form between them.
-By the time they learn their family’s secret, they’ll have secrets of their own in this very unsettling indie drama.
+Oh but he does, and as these two attempt to learn why their fathers are estranged, a close bond will form between them.
+By the time they learn their family’s secret, they’ll have secrets of their own in this unsettling indie drama.
 My grade: B

 Indignation (2016) Marcus' Jewish father is elated when his son receives a scholarship to a Christian college; so what if it isn't kosher?
 It's 1951 and will keep his son from the draft and Korean War.
 But Marcus feels out of place, and resents the religion forced on him there.
 And then he meets Olivia, an outsider too but for different, troubled reasons.
 I wasn't sure where this was going, but in its caring, final moments... oh.
 My grade: B